Content from Read case data

 Removing irregularities

-Raw data may contain irregularities such as duplicated rows, empty rows and columns, or constant columns (where all entries have the same value.)
+Raw data may contain fields that don’t add any variability to the data such as empty rows and columns, or constant columns (where all entries have the same value).
+It can also contain duplicated rows.
 Functions from cleanepi like remove_duplicates() and remove_constants() remove such irregularities as demonstrated in the below code chunk.

 R